This presentation works best in landscape mode.

 Premium retail with white-label look and feel.

-BOPIS, multi-fulfillment, customer recognition cross these domains.
+Multiple T1 and T3 initiatives cross these domains.
 Coordination is the gating factor.

 Saying no to these is what makes the rest defensible.